Naftna Industrija Srbije: 2022–present

-In May 2022, the ownership structure was changed, with Gazprom Neft transferring 6.15% of shares to Gazprom, to avoid international sanctions on oil embargo introduced as reaction to the 2022 Russian invasion of Ukraine.
+In May 2022, the ownership structure was changed, with Gazprom Neft transferring 6.15% of shares to Gazprom, to avoid international sanctions on oil embargo introduced as reaction to the Russian invasion of Ukraine.
 The sanctions however came into effect in December 2022 when the supply of Russian crude oil through the Adria oil pipeline from Croatia ceased.
 Non-Russian oil could still be imported through the pipeline.
-As of 2023, the company has 5,101 employees and 3.370 billion euros in revenue, making it the second largest company in Serbia by total revenue.
+As of 2025, the company had 5,273 employees and €2.47 billion in revenue.

+On 9 June 2023, NIS acquired additional stakes in HIP-Petrohemija LLC Pancevo from Serbia so that it holds the majority with 90%.
+The European Commission approved the merger in September 2022.

 On 10 January 2025 United States announced sanctions on NIS which were meant to take place on 28 February.
 On 15 January 2025, Belgrade Stock Exchange halted all trading on NIS stocks for next 13 days, as a consequence of announced sanctions by the United States.
 The introduction of the sanctions was delayed multiple times before coming into effect on 9 October 2025.
+The sanctions stopped crude-oil deliveries through the Adria oil pipeline, NIS's only import route.
+The resulting supply interruption caused the Pančevo refinery to suspend production for 36 days, the production resumed in January 2026 after OFAC issued a temporary operating license.

+In September 2025, Gazprom transferred an 11.3% interest in NIS from PJSC Gazprom to Intelligence JSC, a company managed by Gazprom Capital, while PJSC kept one NIS share.

+In January 2026, it was announced that MOL Group had agreed to acquire Gazprom Neft’s 56.15 per cent shareholding in Naftna Industrija Srbije through a heads of agreement.
+The transaction, which remained subject to regulatory approvals, would result in MOL obtaining majority control of the company.